dhleong/spade/README.md

 they're "just" normal keywords.
 However, by using `*earmuffs*` around the name of the keyword, Spade knows that it is meant to be a variable, and applies the correct CSS styling based on the position within the style.
+This naming was chosen because it is reminiscent of the naming of dynamic Clojure vars, and because `*` is not valid in a CSS property name, so the meaning is unambiguous.

 Normal keyword namespace semantics apply, so you can expect that `:theme/*text*` and `:crew.quarters/*text*` will result in distinct variables.
+In fact, you don't need any namespace at all; `:*text*` will also result in a perfectly valid CSS variable, disinct from any of the other two mentioned above.

 The above example will generate the following CSS: